 Bill was raised in the shadow of the Great Depression, the rise of Nazis, and he later became a soldier fighting for Canada against Germany on the battlefields of Europe.
 Bill was keen to join the Canadian army, and to fight in the war as a Canadian soldier in the Lake Superior Scottish Regiment.
 He is proud to be a Canadian, and he chose to fight for the country he called his home land.
 Once overseas Bill spent time in Britain, then he went across the channel, to fight in the Battle of Normandy.
 From there he went on to liberate both Belgium and the Netherlands, where he remained in occupation after the war.
 Before Canada, he returned to Britain, where he married – then it was back to Canada, where he became a bricklayer in Toronto’s postwar construction boom.

 We met Bill at the Legion Branch 75 in October 2016, where he was interviewed by Lyndsay McCulloch, David Huang and Robert McHale.
+In April 2018 Mr. Masters visited Bill again, this time with Rishi Sharma, who interviewed Bill for his Heroes of the Second World War project.

 Oral History Project October 17th, 2016